jlesage/TygerCaddy/README.md

 ##INFO!
 Please be aware this is still in BETA and not suitable for a production environment.
+Although this app uses Caddy, we are not affiliated with or endorsed by the Caddy team.

 ###Install Instructions (Ubuntu 16.04 +)
 Currently only ubuntu is supported by the install script